morfredus/LED-Garland-Anim/docs/USER_GUIDE.md

 See docs/PIR_SENSOR_SETUP.md and docs/RADAR_SENSOR_SETUP.md for wiring and adjustment details.

 Complete user guide for the LED-Garland-Anim LED garland animation controller (ESP32 IdeaSpark + ST7789).

+## 🚀 Startup Behavior

+At boot, the garland always starts with an active animation, even in detection mode (lights up for the configured duration).

 ---